 As a devoted Strava user, I'm a big fan of the way that the Strava app visualizes workout data for athletes.
 One key feature that I feel might be valuable is a music integration with an app such as Spotfiy- many athletes rely on music to power through their workouts, and as a social platform for athletes, Strava could offer an even richer experience for users if they could share their music info with friends.

 Many pet adoption websites are disorganized and hide the most important content - information about pets that are up for adoption!
 Paws is a take on an online database that would pull from all of these website separately and allow visitors to connect with shelters directly via an easy to navigate system where they can quickly filter through key information about dogs that are available to adopt.

-Feasty is a Cincinnati based app whose mission is to connect those who love to eat food with those who love to create it through real time deals and exploration of local food culture.
-Responsible for visual design and brand management, and currently working on the latest visuals/interaction for the mobile and web app design.
-Available now on the App store or Google Play.
+Feasty Eats is a Cincinnati based app whose mission is to connect those who love to eat food with those who love to create it through real time deals and exploration of local food culture.
+Responsible for visual design and brand management, and also the latest visuals/interaction for the mobile and web app design.

 Check Feasty out on WCPO, CityBeat, Amazon's Alexa Challenge, and more!

 Really focusing on spacing text properly in my designs so that it's more readable.
 This social share screen is part of a larger project I'm working on, presented as part of a Daily UI challenge.

 I‘ve been working through Daily UI challenges recently in order to improve my visual design skills as well as introduce some variety into my work.